Conzel/mailing-list-rs/README.md

   * `sender`:   Mail address appearing in the sender field
   * `reply_to`: Mail address appearing in the reply_to field

+Optionally, attachments can be included using the -a or --attachments flag, followed by a path to a valid file.
+This option can be specified multiple times, once per attachment.

 Example call:
-`./mailing-list-rs --recipients-file ./example-recipients.txt --text-file ./example-content.txt -config-file ./mailsend.toml`
+`./mailing-list-rs --recipients-file ./example-recipients.txt --text-file ./example-content.txt -config-file ./mailsend.toml --attachments ./example-attachment.txt`
 or shorter
-`./mailing-list-rs -r ./example-recipients.txt -t ./example-content.txt -c ./mailsend.toml`
+`./mailing-list-rs -r ./example-recipients.txt -t ./example-content.txt -c ./mailsend.toml -a ./example-attachment.txt`

 ## How to build
 1. Follow the Rust installation instructions in [the Rust book](https://doc.rust-lang.org/book/ch01-01-installation.html)